 I find it useful to play dumb when I have forgotten to do something.
 I may have received an invitation to an event I didn't want to attend and afterwards I may act as if I got the dates confused.
 There definitely times when playing dumb is a good option.
 I agree!

 Poon Poi Ming from Malaysia on June 23, 2013:

 Wow, I didn't know there're so many benefits to playing dumb!
 Although I think being honest is better, especially for a man whose time is running out, I agree that there are times when we should play dumb in order to avoid unnecessary conflicts.
 A well-written up!
 Voted UABI!!!

-Mel Carriere from San Diego California on June 23, 2013:
+Mel Carriere from Snowbound and down in Northern Colorado on June 23, 2013: